b-n-space/b-n-space/content/articles/ethereum-merge.md

 > "And then there are these separate protocols that take that data as an ingredient and create kind of like mini-Ethereums inside of Ethereum, on top of that.
 These together would be able to process a much larger number of transactions.
 Instead of the roughly 20 transactions per second that Ethereum can process today, potentially between 5,000 and a 100,000 transactions."

-The merge prepared made the planned changes easier.
+The merge made the planned changes easier.

 2020/2021 Was a bubble and Ethereum wasn't mature enough at that time.
 > "Transaction fees on Ethereum got up to $5 and even $20 [per transaction] last year, and if there is another big price bubble we could easily see fees go up to $100 or $200."
 For that reason, Ethereum is now not yet where it once wants to be helping the developed world and including everyone who wants to use it for transactions.